search ]

 But what about optimization after the page has loaded?
 In the past, there were no suitable tools for analyzing Frontend Performance, and the need for them was not obvious.

-This topic is broad and there’s a lot to say about it, but I’ll try to maintain focus in this guide and explain in a straightforward way one method to improve Frontend performance with an emphasis on site scrolling performance.
+This topic is broad and there’s a lot to say about it, but I’ll try to maintain focus in this guide and explain in a straightforward way one method to improve Frontend performance with an emphasis on scrolling performance.

 About Frontend Performance and the Repainting Action in Browsers

-triggering layout and paint
+Browser rendering pipeline - triggering layout and paint

-Paint Flashing - Chrome Dev Tools
+Paint Flashing option in Chrome Dev Tools Rendering tab

-Notice several things seen in the video during the scroll:
+Notice several things during the scroll:

 • The top part of the page (header) is painted green.